-This humidifier (click here to check price) has a UV light that is claimed to kill over 99.9% of bacteria.
+This humidifier (click here to check price on Amazon) has a UV light that is claimed to kill over 99.9% of bacteria.

 While that sounds good and does give some peace of mind, I’m not entirely convinced that it does anything.
 It doesn’t seem like the light comes into much contact with the water,